General information on cycling in the Netherlands

 - There are designated places for the bicycles; usually at the end of the train.

 - It is not possible to transport bicycles during rush hours (before 9am and between 4.30pm - 6pm).
 This does not apply to weekends (Saturday and Sunday) and summer period (July and August).

-- You do not need an extra ticket if your bicycle is packed.
+- You do not need an extra ticket if your bicycle is packed or folded.

 › You can find bike stands to park your bicycle all over the country.